jackLi-2024/hadoop_cluster/README.txt

 		sh bin/init.sh data-dir
 	g). config-hadoop(config hadoop params)
 		sh bin/init.sh config-hadoop

+	**** When you are done with hserver1, you can also synchronize the configuration to other servers, including hadoop, Java, and related environment variables.
+	****	sh bin/init.sh synchronization
+	**** The configuration of the other services is synchronized

 step 4.
 Switch the user
 	su {your username}   // su hadoop